One of the questions I’m often asked by readers, is how to pick a blog niche.

 Test #2.
 Write a Couple of Guest Posts in Your Blog Niche

-Once you’ve organized a list of ideas, choose a couple that you’d love to write about, and find blogs that would be interested in hosting an article from you—covering those topics as guest posts for their already existing readership.
+Once you’ve organized a list of ideas, choose a couple that you’d love to write about, and find blogs that would be interested in hosting an article from you—covering those blog topics as guest posts for their already existing readership.

 As a lower-barrier option, you can set up a free Medium account or take to LinkedIn and write your test guest posts there to see how people in your network respond.